 Amarin (AMRN) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the biopharmaceutical company had lost 6.23% over the past month, lagging the Medical sector's gain of 2.11% and the S&P 500's gain of 2.1% in that time.
+Prior to today's trading, shares of the biopharmaceutical company had lost 9.27% over the past month.
+This has lagged the Medical sector's gain of 1.18% and the S&P 500's gain of 2.78% in that time.

 Wall Street will be looking for positivity from AMRN as it approaches its next earnings report date.
-In that report, analysts expect AMRN to post earnings of $0.01 per share.
-This would mark year-over-year growth of 111.11%.
-Our most recent consensus estimate is calling for quarterly revenue of $134.45 million, up 73.87% from the year-ago period.
+The company is expected to report EPS of $0.01, up 111.11% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $134.45 million, up 73.87% from the year-ago period.

 Any recent changes to analyst estimates for AMRN should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 203.76% lower.
-AMRN is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+AMRN is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, AMRN currently has a Forward P/E ratio of 313.83.
-For comparison, its industry has an average Forward P/E of 29.46, which means AMRN is trading at a premium to the group.
+Looking at its valuation, AMRN is holding a Forward P/E ratio of 298.67.
+For comparison, its industry has an average Forward P/E of 29.59, which means AMRN is trading at a premium to the group.

 Click to get this free report